01 May Babinsky. Present (1978 – )

 She was incensed that I envisioned college for my girls.
 “Let them continue in our system for free, then we’ll find them good husbands,” she pleaded.
 I was firm: “They have to have a profession.
 What happens to a family if a husband can’t work?”
 “The community supports the family.
 It’s a mitzvah,” the principal replied as firmly.
 I snapped, “We did not come to America to be supported.
 We came to work and help others.”
 It was hard to comprehend that, in her mind, education impeded religion.

 With three years of programming under my belt, I reached a comfortable plateau in my career.
-But I did not understand how a business enterprise worked ‒ that made me feel ignorant.
+But I did not understand how a business enterprise worked and my coworkers waved off my wet-behind-the-ears questions.
 My manager told me that the only business principle one ought to know was “There is no such thing as a free lunch.”
 I enrolled in the Lake Forest Graduate School of Management to understand what he meant.

 Almost all the subjects the school offered had the word executive in their names which scared me.
 Being the only student who spoke with an accent made me feel self-conscious.
 On the flip side, the curriculum at the time did not include statistics and the professors were not academics but either entrepreneurs or corporate executives.

 At the first lesson of Executive Marketing, I looked so baffled that the professor asked if I had difficulty understanding English.
 “No. It’s just that I suddenly understood the difference between socialism and capitalism: in the former, one focuses on trying to buy; in the latter, one needs a degree to learn how to sell.”